chla ~ factor(bay_segment):factor(mo) + tn_load:factor(bay_segment)Exploring the Assimilative Capacity of Old Tampa Bay

 The annual average observed and predicted chlorophyll-a concentrations are compared for Old Tampa Bay below.

-The assimilative capacity analysis involves simulating various nitrogen load reduction scenarios and predicting the resulting chlorophyll-a concentrations using the developed models.
-Monthly loads are reduced by fractions ranging from 0% to 100% in 5% increments.
+The assimilative capacity analysis involves simulating sequential nitrogen load reduction scenarios and predicting the resulting chlorophyll-a concentrations using the developed models.
+Monthly loads are reduced by fractions ranging from 5% to 100% in 5% increments.
 The models are then used to predict chlorophyll-a concentrations under each load reduction scenario.

-Monthly model predictions are then aggregated to annual average predicted chlorophyll-a and total nitrogen loads for each load reduction scenario.
+Monthly total nitrogen loads are then summed for the annual nitrogen loads and model predictions are aggregated to the annual average predicted chlorophyll-a concentrations for each load reduction scenario.

-The average response of chlorophyll-a to nitrogen load changes was then estimated by taking the average of the annual chlorophyll predictions and the average load estimates for each reduction scenario.
-The plots below show each point as the average predicted chlorophyll-a versus the average total nitrogen load for each load reduction scenario.
-The dashed red line indicates the target chlorophyll-a concentration of 8.5 µg/L. The arrow indicates the estimated nitrogen load reductions needed to achieve the target chlorophyll-a concentration based on linear interpolation of the average response curves.
-The estimated loads needed to achieve 8.5 µg/L chlorophyll-a are 471 tons/year.
+Plotting these averages against each other can demonstrate an expected response of chlorophyll to load changes for the model.
+The plot below shows each point as the average predicted chlorophyll-a versus the average total nitrogen load for each load reduction scenario.
+The dashed red line indicates the target chlorophyll-a concentration of 8.5 µg/L. The arrow indicates the estimated nitrogen load needed to achieve the target chlorophyll-a concentration based on linear interpolation of the average response curves.
+The estimated load needed to achieve 8.5 µg/L chlorophyll-a is 466 tons/year.

 The above models used to predict the assimilative capacity of Old Tampa Bay, particularly for the period after 2010, likely provide an overestimate of how much loading the bay segment can assimilate.
 This is evident by evaluating the residual patterns - the model does not capture extreme values.
 Results could be improved by modeling an inherently log-normal response variable and including additional predictors to provide a more accurate estimate of how nitrogen load influences chlorophyll-a.

-To address this issue, an additional model was developed using log-transformed chlorophyll-a as the response variable and additional predictors, including salinity and temperature.
+To address this issue, an additional model was developed using log-transformed chlorophyll-a as the response variable, log-transformed loading valuse, and additional predictors, including salinity and temperature.

 Collinearity among the new predictors was assessed using variance inflation factors (VIFs), where chlorophyll and load are log-transformed.
 The values are sufficiently low to include all predictors in the model.